On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 \begin{lemma} Let $\pi$ be an mgs representation of $G( \kappa\pseries{t})$.
 Then the pullback of $\pi$ by any automorphism of the field $\kappa\pseries{t}$ is an mgs representation. \end{lemma}

 \begin{proof} Any such automorphism is a composition of an automorphism of $\kappa$ with a change of variables that sends $t$ to a power series with leading term a constant multiple of $t$.
-Automorphisms of $\kappa$ act in a natural way on the mgs data $(G,m, H, \mathcal L)$.
+Automorphisms of $\kappa$ act in a natural way on the mgs datum $(G,m, H, \mathcal L)$.
 Changes of variables in $t$ act in a natural way on $G \lWR \kappa [t]/t^m \rWR$ and hence act in a natural way on $H$ and $\mathcal L$.
-Both of these automorphisms agree with the action of the field automorphism on the induced representation, hence preserve the Jacquet module vanishing condition, and also therefore agree with the pullback of $\chi$. \end{proof}
+Both of these automorphisms agree with the action of the field automorphism on the induced representation, hence preserve the vanishing property of Jacquet modules vanishing, and also therefore agree with the pullback of $\chi$. \end{proof}

 \begin{lemma} Let $\pi$ be an mgs representation of $G(\kappa\pseries{t})$.
 Then the pullback of $\pi$ by any automorphism of the group $G$ defined over $\kappa\pseries{t}$ is an mgs representation. \end{lemma}